June 9, 2022 3-5-number-and-operations-fractions

 By: Jeff Todd

 When I was younger, I only learned one way to compare fractions.
 It wasn’t until I was tutoring math as a community college student that I started to explore the different ways of representing and comparing fractions.
-There have been a few times as a teacher when I have had “Aha!” moments that have given me even deeper insights into fractions.
+There have been a few times as a teacher when I have had “Aha!” moments that have given me even deeper insights into how to compare fractions.

 Students’ ability to justify their choice of strategy for comparing fractions is part of Standard for Mathematical Practice 3, “construct viable arguments and critique the reasoning of others.”

-Eight Ways To Compare Fractions In Grades 3–5
+How to Compare Fractions In Grades 3–5

 My printable Explaining Your Reasoning to Compare Fractions Activity asks students to compare fractions using given strategies, by choosing between strategies, and by creating a problem of their own.